 But what if you forget the pattern lock or the password lock?
 Then you’ll have to log into your Google account which you’ve already set in.
-If even this method doesn’t work then there is no other option then wiping or factory resetting your phone.
+Besides, if even this method doesn’t work then there is no other option then wiping or factory resetting your phone.
 This will wipe out your entire phone data along with the pattern or the password lock which you’ve set.

 - Make sure your device has at least 60% battery level.